NadavVazana/Weebo/README.md

 Just a taste of the mobile experience.
 We used different mixins, conditional rendering, and the "mobile first" approach. <br> The layout we have built from the very first moment enabled us to make the website responsive without a lot of effort.

 <img src="https://res.cloudinary.com/ds8xkm0ue/image/upload/v1667110346/Untitled_hkoat3.png"/>

+## <a id="tecg" /> Technologies

+Weebo was built with React using the advanced technologies it provides such as routing, state, redux. <br> The application is an e2e application. the backend is using NodeJS and MongoDB as the database.

 ## <a id="authors" /> Authors